Combinatorial approach to Mathieu and Lam\'e equations: Eigenvalue from the WKB analysis

-When there is a small expansion parameter, the WKB method can be applied.
-This is well studied technique in some differential equations, as we have said, the new ingredient contributed in\cite{MM0910} is doing the WKB analysis in the complex domain.
-In this section, we do the same thing for the Lam\'{e} equation, as have done for the Mathieu equation in\cite{MM0910, He2, He3}.
+We perform the WKB perturbation to confirm that the asymptotic expansions in (\ref{lameeigen}) and (\ref{lameeigen2}) are indeed eigenvalue solutions for the Lam\'{e} equation.
+The method is explained in Section \ref{sec3}, for some periodic potentials including the elliptic potential the higher order WKB perturbations are generated from the leading order by the action of differential operators \cite{MM0910}.
+In this section, we do the same thing for the Lam\'{e} equation, as have done for the Mathieu equation in Refs.~\onlinecite{MM0910, wh1006a, wh1006b}.